balogsun/maven-java-builds/README.md

 ## Java Compatibility

-Ensure you're using Java 17 or later.
-Set up your environment:
+Ensure you're using Java 17 or later to set up your environment:

 ## Conclusion
 With these detailed steps, you would have successfully accomplished three key objectives: setting up Tomcat, deploying a Java application, and integrating Nexus Repository into the workflow.
-This process not only streamlined the development process but will also enhance collaboration within a team.
+This process not only streamlines the development process but will also enhance collaboration within a team.
 The ability to manage dependencies efficiently and deploy applications reliably will definitely increase one's confidence in delivering high-quality software on time.
-Furthermore, these manual builds can be integrated into CI/CD pipelines, offering potential for full automation.
+Furthermore, these manual builds can be integrated into CI/CD pipelines, for full automation.
 Overall, this implementation significantly improves development lifecycle, positioning a team for more efficient and effective project execution.